wallstreetio/ontraport/README.md

 ## Configuration

-Once you have the package installed, you can starting using the API right away.
+Once you have the package installed, you can start using the API right away.

 ```php
 $ontraport = new \Wsio\Ontraport\Ontraport('APP_ID', 'APP_KEY');